 “Enough!”
 Luna yelled angrily.
 She stepped forward and stood between them, with a finger pointed at Cad.

 “How dare you insult a member of the Heartlets family.
-Do you not fear of the heavy punishment of your insult?”
+Do you not fear the heavy punishment of your insult?”

-Luna gritted her teeth at Cad's comments.
+Luna gritted her teeth, to Cad’s great satisfaction.

-A couple of minutes passed by in silence between those two, when Luna suddenly hit the nearby wall with her fist.
+A couple of minutes passed by in silence between those two when Luna suddenly hit the nearby wall with her fist.

 “Damn it!
 I still can’t believe it.
 As if you don’t have enough worries to deal with the whole world goes against you, now you need to watch your back with the Knights?
-Whatever happens to the Oath that ensure all knights stick together through thick and thin?
+Whatever happens to the Oath that ensures all knights stick together through thick and thin?
 Moreover, how could father allowed this to happen?”
 Luna gritted her teeth frustratingly.